JAlcocerT/JAlcocerT/content/blog/dev-dbs.md

 title: "Which DB is for me?"
 date: 2025-08-11
 draft: false
-tags: ["DataBases","D&A"]
+tags: ["DataBases","D&A","DBCode","SelfHosting/HomeLab"]
 description: 'What are pros and cons of popular DBs: SQlite, PostgreSQL, mariaDB and their containers'
 url: 'databases-101'
 ---

-**TL;DR:** Recap on popular DBs.
+**TL;DR:** A Recap on popular DBs.

 For SelfHosters and BackEnd Devs.

-For D&A view see [this post](https://jalcocert.github.io/JAlcocerT/setup-databases-docker/).
+> For D&A overview see [this post](https://jalcocert.github.io/JAlcocerT/setup-databases-docker/).

 **Intro**